 An empty spectacle?
-On the order of deliberations in the Meeting of the High Contracting Parties to the CCW
+On the order of deliberations in the annual meeting of the CCW

 In recent years I have been fortunate enough to spend a considerable amount of time observing the interactions that take place at some of the United Nation’s major deliberative forums.
 Last month, I spent several days observing the negotiations that constitute the Meeting of the High Contracting Parties to the Convention on Certain Conventional Weapons (CCW), and having returned home I have found myself pre-occupied with what appears to be a contradictory element to the deliberations that I witnessed during my time there.
 It is worth making clear from the outset that such a pre-occupation has not struck me from out the of the blue.
 I am a sociologist.
 Specifically, I am a sociologist with an abiding disciplinary concern with procedure, organisation and interaction in complex discursive environments.